 As more research emerges on COVID-19, the clinical definition of the disease improves.
-In determining who needs to self-isolate or be tested for COVID-19 consider the following symptom sets and note that unvaccinated close contacts must quarantine and should be tested for COVID-19 five days after exposure.
-The table below provides three symptom sets with clinical definitions for COVID-19 (in the absence of another diagnosis see Acute vs Chronic COVID Symptoms).
-COVID-19 is suspected if an individual has one symptom from column one, OR two symptoms from column two, OR severe respiratory illness and a symptom from column three.
+In determining who needs to self-isolate or be tested for COVID-19 consider the following symptom sets and note that unvaccinated close contacts must follow test to stay protocol or quarantine and should be tested for COVID-19 five days after exposure.

+The table below provides two symptom sets with clinical definitions for COVID-19 (in the absence of another diagnosis-see Acute vs Chronic COVID Symptoms).
+COVID-19 is suspected if an individual has one symptom from column one, OR two symptoms from column two.